samnooij/shell-genomics/lessons/02_searching_files.md

       2 PAIRED
      35 SINGLE

-3) Sort the metadata file by PAIRED/SINGLE and save to a new file We can use if '-k' option for sort to specify which column to sort on.
+3) Sort the metadata file by PAIRED/SINGLE and save to a new file.

+We can use if '-k' option for sort to specify which column to sort on.
 Note that this does something similar to cut's '-f'.

      sort -k3 SraRunTable.txt > SraRunTable_sorted_by_layout.txt

-4) Extract only paired end records into a new file
+4) Extract only paired end records into a new file.

 Do we know PAIRED only occurs in column 4?
-WE know there are only two in the file, so let's check.
+We know there are only two in the file, so let's check.

     grep PAIRED SraRunTable.txt | wc -l
     2

 OK, we are good to go.